Spider-Man (2002 film): Development

-In April 1999, although Sony Pictures optioned from MGM all preceding script versions of a Spider-Man film, it only exercised the options on "the Cameron material", which contractually included a multi-author screenplay and a forty-five-page "scriptment" credited only to James Cameron.
-The studio announced they were not hiring Cameron himself to direct the film nor would they be using his script.
-The studio lined up Roland Emmerich, Tony Scott, Chris Columbus, Barry Sonnenfeld, Tim Burton, Michael Bay, Ang Lee, David Fincher, Jan de Bont and M. Night Shyamalan as potential directors.
+The studio lined up several potential directors, including Roland Emmerich, Jan de Bont, Chris Columbus, Barry Sonnenfeld, Tim Burton, Michael Bay, Ang Lee, David Fincher, Tony Scott and M. Night Shyamalan.
 However, most of the directors approached were less interested in the job than in the story itself.
-Fincher did not want to depict the origin story, pitching the film as being based on The Night Gwen Stacy Died storyline, but the studio disagreed.
-Columbus would later pass on the project to direct Harry Potter and the Sorcerer's Stone instead.
-Burton expressed a lack of interest by remarking that he was "just A DC guy", given his past work in Batman and Batman Returns.
+Fincher did not want to depict the origin story as he felt it was "dumb", pitching the film as being based on The Night Gwen Stacy Died storyline, but the studio wasn't interested.
+Columbus would later turn down the project to direct Harry Potter and the Sorcerer's Stone (2001) instead.
+Burton expressed a lack of interest by remarking that he was "just a DC guy", given his previous work on Batman (1989) and Batman Returns (1992), as well as the ill-fated Superman Lives.
 Amy Pascal's choice for director was Sam Raimi.
+Raimi had been a fan of the comic book during his youth, and his passion for Spider-Man earned him the job.
+Josh Donen, Raimi's agent, warned him that he was not Sony's preferred choice for the job, leading Raimi to cite all his reasons for which he would be the ideal director for the project during a meeting with Pascal, producer Laura Ziskin, Calley, Marvel Studios chief Avi Arad and film executive Matt Tolmach before abruptly ending his pitch after one hour, not wanting to overstay if Sony's executives did not want him.
 Raimi was attached to direct in January 2000, for a summer 2001 release.
-He had been a fan of the comic book during his youth, and his passion for Spider-Man earned him the job.
-Raimi's agent Josh Donen warned him that he was not Sony's preferred choice for the job, leading Raimi to cite all his reasons for which he would be the ideal director for the project during a meeting with Pascal, producer Laura Ziskin, Calley, Marvel Studios chief Avi Arad and film executive Matt Tolmach before abruptly ending his pitch after one hour, not wanting to overstay if Sony's executives did not want him.

-Cameron's work became the basis of David Koepp's first draft screenplay, often word for word.
+David Koepp was brought aboard to write the screenplay and Cameron's work became the basis of his first draft screenplay, often word for word.
 Koepp said that Cameron's script was "influential".
-Koepp pitched the idea of having Peter Parker not getting his Spider-Man suit until after the film's first forty five minutes so they could stretch out the origin story and that Peter and Mary Jane would not get together at the end, feeling that them ending apart was romantic.
+Koepp pitched the idea of having Peter Parker not getting his Spider-Man suit until after the film's first forty-five minutes so they could stretch out the origin story and that Peter and Mary Jane would not get together at the end, feeling that them ending apart was romantic.
 Cameron's versions of the Marvel villains Electro and Sandman remained the antagonists.

 Koepp's rewrite substituted the Green Goblin as the main antagonist and added Doctor Octopus as the secondary antagonist.
 Raimi felt the Green Goblin and the surrogate father-son theme between Norman Osborn and Peter Parker would be more interesting, thus, he dropped Doctor Octopus from the film.
-In June, Columbia hired Scott Rosenberg to rewrite Koepp's material.
+In June, Scott Rosenberg was hired by Columbia to rewrite Koepp's material.
 Remaining a constant in all the rewrites was the "organic webshooter" idea from the Cameron "scriptment".
-Raimi felt he would stretch the audience's suspension of disbelief too far to have Parker invent mechanical webshooters.
+Raimi felt he would stretch the audience's suspension of disbelief too far to have Peter invent mechanical webshooters.
+This decision was controversial with long-time fans of the comic book.